private dining rooms london

 louie covent garden private dining room

-Sprawling across a 19th Century townhouse between Covent Garden and Soho, Louie’s eclectic interiors and warren of spaces dedicated to all things gastronomic give it the feel of a luxe members club (but without the hefty annual fee).
+Sprawling across a 19th century townhouse between Covent Garden and Soho, Louie’s eclectic interiors and warren of spaces dedicated to all things gastronomic give it the feel of a luxe members club (but without the hefty annual fee).
 Its private dining room, The Cabana, is actually a multi-purpose events area on the top floor which can be used for parties of up to 35 standing or 18 seated.
-Bathed in natural light during the day and with a romantic low-lit vibe come evening, as well as the option of a dedicated bartender, take your seat at the elegant banqueting table to partake in exquisite fare including Yellow Tail crudo, New York strip steak with spice herb dressing, and chocolate fondant.
+Bathed in natural light during the day and with a romantic low-lit vibe come evening, as well as the option of a dedicated bartender, take your seat at the elegant banqueting table to partake in exquisite fare including seabream ceviche, Black Angus beef fillet with peppercorn sauce, and pecan pie.

 Private dining at The Ninth, Fitzrovia